 Student Affiliates in School Psychology (SASP) is a student-led organization for doctoral and specialist students pursuing a career in school psychology.
 Individual student members as well as university chapters have access to the many benefits of SASP.

 Students can become individual SASP members by joining or renewing their membership with Division 16 as a Student Affiliate member.
 If you have already applied for or renewed your 2019 Division 16 membership, then you are automatically a SASP member.
 Review and complete the printable and online division membership applications at the Division 16 membership page.
 The first year is $5 for students who are new Division 16 members; after that the cost is $20 per year.
 For students who have already been Division 16 members, the cost is $20 for both the first and following years.
 If you have additional questions about membership or are uncertain if your membership is current, please contact Tara Kulkarni, 2019 Membership Chair.

 Benefits of Membership

-- Subscriptions to The School Psychologist, School Psychology Quarterly, the SASP newsletter and SASP News
+- Subscriptions to The Student Corner, School Psychology, the SASP newsletter and SASP News

-- The opportunity to publish in the SASP News and submit materials to The School Psychologistand the APAGS newsletter
+- The opportunity to publish in the SASP News and submit materials to The Student Corner and the APAGS newsletter

 - The opportunity to become more involved in the future of school psychology by running for offices within SASP